Gillou38/Drying-open-source-solution/README.md

 ### Where we want to go?
 To let free the producer, we want to develop a scaling method to let the producer to make his own dryer, apply for his utilisation, and in his premise.
 So by developing a standard dryer, we want to expand it to a group of solution, and make generic plan to create infinity solutions adapt to each producer.

+### How to contribute
+Everybody can help, just by supporting the project, by promotting it or by helping to develop the project.
+For most precise description see "Contribution guide.md" document.

 ## Drying
 It's a physicochemical reaction, which extract water of something.
 For dietary application, the reaction need to be control to conserve nutriment, but for a professional, the reaction need to be fast.
 So in our development, we try to mix that 2 constraints, to optimize the process.